-- 1. The built-up partner's pension (until the moment of death). - 2.
-The part still to be build up, this is 50% of the old-age pension to be build up from death.
+- 1. The part that you may have built up already. - 2.
+The part still to be build up, this is 50% of the retirement pension yet to be build up (which you can build up with PMT until your state pension date at the latest)

 3. The risk-based part.
-This is 20% of the occupational retirement pension that you can build up from 1 January 2015 up to your state pension date.
+This is 20% of the occupational retirement pension that you can build up from 1 January 2015 (or the later date of participation in this pension scheme) up to your state pension date.